What Is a Telecom Customer Service Record?

-The paper (or electronic) invoice you receive from your telecom provider tells you very very little information about what it is exactly that you are paying for.
+The paper (or electronic) invoice you receive from your telecom provider tells you very little information about what it is exactly that you are paying for.

 You can only get access to the customer service records of your account by requesting them directly from the vendor.
 These CSRs can be thousands of pages long, depending upon your organization’s complexity.

-Why a telecom CSR matters to you
+Why a Telecom CSR Matters to You

 Without getting access to and correctly interpreting the Customer Service Record, you will not be able to determine if the charges you are paying each month are accurate and efficient.

+Here is a screenshot of a small section of a telecom CSR.
 As you can see, it’s written in industry jargon and reads like a foreign language.

-If you don’t have this expertise on staff (in our experience even large IT departments do not understand these) then you need a telecom cost-reduction audit to know if the money you spend in this area is accurate and cost efficient.
+If you don’t have this expertise on staff (in our experience even large IT departments do not understand these) then you need a telecom expense audit to know if the money you spend in this area is accurate and cost-efficient.